 A body protector is obligatory in all cross-country competitions and is strongly recommended in show jumping competitions.
 A BETA Level 3 displaying a Blue 2018 Label must be worn in competitions where a body protector is obligatory.
-From 1 Jan 2024, the BETA 2009 Purple Label will no longer be accepted.
 The ONLY exception to this requirement is that the Exo Body Cages will continue to be accepted, provided they have a BETA Level 3 Purple 2000 Label.

 Riders wearing Exo Body Cage protectors must inform the secretary at all events.
 Body protectors should be fitted and worn as per the manufacturer's instructions.
-The up-to- date BETA list of body protectors can be obtained from www.beta-uk.org
+The up-to-date BETA list of body protectors can be obtained from www.beta-uk.org

 If a rider chooses to wear an airbag style body protector for cross-country it must be worn over a permitted BETA Level 3 body.
-Hybrid Air-jackets and air jackets incorporated into a blouson style jacket are permitted.
+Hybrid Air-jackets and air jackets incorporated into a blouson style jacket are permitted provided they are also to the BETA 2018 standard.
 It is recommended that body protectors are replaced once they are more than 5 years old.